mobiletoly/ktor-hexagonal-multimodule/README.md

 - Frameworks (less are better)
 - Database, network clients (no SQL Exposed calls, no Kafka calls, no SQS call etc)
 - No transport logic (e.g. no JSON parsing, no JSON annotations etc).
-It might be tempting to use JSON objects received from web service controllers, but don't it, use **ports** for DTO (Data Transfer Objects) to communicate with **adapters** module.
+It might be tempting to use JSON objects received from web service controllers, but don't do this, use **ports** for DTO (Data Transfer Objects) to communicate with **adapters** module.
 It will require extra work and some extra effort to write data structures that might look very similar, but when you decide to change your JSON payload, and your business logic will remain the same - it will pay off.
 - DAO

-#### Adapters module

-Platform-specific code.
-Don't put any of your business logic here.

-###### Depends on
-- **ports** module.
-Adapters use this module to fulfill Domain need.
-For example Domain needs an access in getting access to persistent storage (and Domain does not care how data is stored) to add/delete/update Address Book item.
-In this case Domain will add its requirements into `ports.required` package and Adapters should fulfill these requirements.
-In our app Domain declares an interface `ports.requires.addressbook.AddressBookItemRepository` and Adapters provides a database-specific implementation of this interface in `adapters.db.AddressBookItemRepositoryDbImpl` class.

-###### What should be in adapters
-- Web Service controllers (in our app it is **ktor** handlers)
-- HTTP/REST clients
-- Kafka code to post data
-- Database repositories to provide access to underlying database.
-- DAO objects.
-Yes, DAO objects should not be in **ports** or **adapters** modules if they contain framework-specific code or annotations (e.g. JPA annotations).
-Exceptions can be made, for example Exposed SQL uses plain data classes and therefore we decided to put them in **ports**, therefore we use this classes not only as DAO but as DTO objects as well (something that we transfer between Adapters and Domain).
-In your case you might want to consider using DAO objects in Adapters only and have transformers to convert DAO objects to DTO objects (DTO objects declared in `ports.provided`).

-###### What should not be in adapters
-- Avoid any business logic code

 #### Ports module

 Ports is a bridge between Adapters and Domain.
 Domain declare interfaces it requires from Adapters and put them in `ports.required` package.
 Then Adapters will provide implementations (injected via Dependency Injection, we use Koin framework in our application).
-If Domain wants to share some functionality (usually business services) with Adapters - then it will provide interfaces in `ports.provided`, implement them and use DI to inject for Adapters to use.
+If Domain wants to share some functionality (usually business services) with Adapters - then it will provide interfaces in `ports.provided` for Adapters to use.
+Also, Ports can declare data classes (or POJOs) to allow Domain and Adapters communicate to each other.

 ###### Depends on
 No module dependencies